Similarity between a many-body quantum avalanche model and the ultrametric random matrix model: Conclusion

 To summarize, our results reinforce the QSM and the UM as fertile playgrounds to study many-body ergodicity breaking phase transitions, and call for further characterization of their properties both from the numerical as well as from the analytical side.

-\acknowledgements This work is supported by the Slovenian Research Agency (ARRS), Research core fundings No.~P1-0044 and No.~N1-0273 (J.\v S., M.H. and L.V.).
+\acknowledgements We acknowledge discussions with I. M. Khaymovich.
+This work is supported by the Slovenian Research and Innovation Agency (ARIS), Research core funding numbers P1-0044, N1-0273, J1-50005, and N1-0369 (J.\v S., M.H. and L.V.).
+W.D.R. was supported in part by the FWO through grant G098919N, by an internal KULeuven grant iBOF DOA/20/011 and by the Excellence of Science (EOS) programme (FWO and F.R.S.-FNRS) through grant EOS G0H1122N EOS 40007526 CHEQS.
 We gratefully acknowledge the High Performance Computing Research Infrastructure Eastern Region (HCP RIVR) consortium~\footnote{\href{https://www.hpc-rivr.si/}{www.hpc-rivr.si}} and European High Performance Computing Joint Undertaking (EuroHPC JU)~\footnote{\href{https://eurohpc-ju.europa.eu/}{eurohpc-ju.europa.eu}} for funding this research by providing computing resources of the HPC system Vega at the Institute of Information sciences~\footnote{\href{https://www.izum.si/en/home/}{www.izum.si}}.